Sufi737/Fake-Job-Posting/README.md

 # Fake Job Posting classifier

-The data set consists of around 18k fake job postings out of which 800 are fake.
+The data set consists of around 18k job postings out of which 800 are fake.
 There are various reasons a company can post a fake job opening.
 Following are some of the reasons explained:

 #### 1. Get information about the current talent: